 The real Ukrainian Borshch

-- prepare all vegetables in low heat in pot with closed lid
+- prepare all vegetables in low heat in a pot with a closed lid

 - beets can be stewed separately with a little amount of Beet Kvass and vegetable oil before adding the broth.
 Then put them to all other ingredients in 10 minutes before the end of cooking